sallyman128/game_review_ruby_on_sinatra/README.md

 Description
-  This program lets users view a community of reviews for a list of games.
-The user also has the ability to add/edit/delete their own review posts.
+  This program lets users view a community of reviews for a list of videogames.
+The user also has the ability to add/edit/delete their own review submissions.

 Install instructions